cogentcore/core/README.md

 ### For release

+* update parent structview from map updates

 * MenuBar / Toolbar -- just a layout really, with some styling?

-* cascaded menu needs to prevent parent from disappearing

 * dialogs need window positioning hints, also modal / non-modal hints